All data is current as of 2013, unless otherwise noted.

 The methods used to provide public counsel

-The New Mexico Public Defender Department provides right to counsel services through a mixture of traditional public defender offices and contracts with private attorneys.
-The department’s 11 branch public defender offices are located in and serve the state’s more urban areas.
+The New Mexico Law Offices of the Public Defender provides right to counsel services through a mixture of traditional public defender offices and contracts with private attorneys.
+The department’s 12 branch public defender offices are located in and serve the state’s more urban areas.
 In rural parts of the state, the agency has a Contract Counsel Legal Services division that administers contracts with private attorneys on a flat-fee-per-case basis.

 Source of data: original research conducted by Sixth Amendment Center staff.